telent/nixwrt/README.md

 ## Making it permanent (flashable image)

-If you're sure you want to toast a perfectly good OpenWRT installation ... read on.
+If you're sure you want to toast a perfectly good OpenWrt installation ... read on.
 I accept no responsibility for anything bad that might happen as a result of following these instructions.